 It is typically considered to be the shortest ever war in military history.

-Resulting in a British victory, there was a comparatively lengthy build-up of around two days before the war started.
+Resulting in a British victory, there was a comparatively lengthy build-up of about two days before the war started.

-It occurred during a period known as the 'Scramble for Africa' - around three decades of mass colonisation of the continent by European nations at the turn of the 19th to the 20th century.
+It happened during a period known as the 'Scramble for Africa' – about three decades of mass colonisation of the continent by European nations at the turn of the 19th to the 20th Century.

 Zanzibar became a protectorate of the British Empire following a treaty signing, with Hamad bin Thuwaini appointed Sultan in 1893.